 Event Design & Management

-“Why do signs always have to be 8 1/2″ x 11″ if they will stand out better against the modern decor if they are round?”
+“Why do signs always have to be rectangular?
+What if they stand out against modern decor better if they are round?